In the Spirit

 Start with a perfect pumpkin.

 It should be firm and hard, free of soft spots and have its stem still attached.
 Make sure it has an even bottom so it can stand up.
-Find a perfect carving pumpkin from one of our local partners at your favorite Big Y World Class Market.
+Find a perfect carving pumpkin from local farmers at Big Y.

 When cutting around the stem to create a “lid,” make sure to hold the knife at an angle.